 To the TGbe Editor: change the P.L.
 400.15 as following:

 A subset of these transmitter blocks consisting of the constellation mapper and CSD blocks, as well as the blocks to the right of, and including, the spatial mapping block, are also used to generate the EHT-LTF fields.
-A subset of these transmitter blocks consisting of the constellation mapper and CSD blocks, as well as the blocks to the right of, and including, the spatial and frequency mapping block of Figure 36-27 (Transmitter block diagram for the UL transmission or DL non-MU-MIMO transmission of a Data field with BCC encoding on an RU/MRU that is the same size or smaller than a 242-tone RU(#1315)), are also used to generate the EHT-STF field.
+A subset of these transmitter blocks consisting of the constellation mapper and CSD blocks, as well as the blocks to the right of, and including, the spatial and frequency mapping block of Figure 36-27 (Transmitter block diagram for the UL transmission or DL non-MU-MIMO transmission of a Data field with BCC encoding on an RU/MRU that is the same size or smaller than a 242-tone RU(#1315)), are also used to generate the EHT-STF field but without the multiplication by AEHT-LTFk defined in Equation (36-41)

 Proposed changes for CID 4617: